firebase/extensions/storage-resize-images/README.md

 * Deployment location: Where should the extension be deployed?
 You usually want a location close to your Storage bucket.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

 * Cloud Storage bucket for images: To which Cloud Storage bucket will you upload images that you want to resize?
-This bucket will store both the original and resized images.
+Resized images will be stored in this bucket.
+Original images can either be stored or deleted.

 * Sizes of resized images: What sizes of images would you like (in pixels)?
 Enter the sizes as a comma-separated list of WIDTHxHEIGHT values.
 Learn more about [how this parameter works](https://firebase.google.com/products/extensions/storage-resize-images).